fcsonline/drill/README.md

     -q, --quiet                     Disables output
         --relaxed-interpolations    Do not panic if an interpolation is not present.
 (Not recommended) -s, --stats                     Shows request statistics
-    -V, --version                   Prints version information
+        --stats-json                Outputs statistics as JSON Lines (NDJSON) to stdout --stats-csv                 Outputs statistics as CSV to stdout --continue-on-assert-fail   Record assertion failures and continue instead of aborting -V, --version                   Prints version information
     -v, --verbose                   Toggle verbose output

 OPTIONS:
+        --stats-interval <sec>      Interval in seconds for streaming statistics (default: 1, requires --stats-json) --run-time <sec>            Wall-clock duration limit in seconds after which the benchmark stops accepting new iterations
     -b, --benchmark <benchmark>    Sets the benchmark file -c, --compare <compare>        Sets a compare file -r, --report <report>          Sets a report file